Charlie-Nicholls/Library-At-The-End-of-Time/Compendium/Lore/Objects/Potion of Ghost Step.md

 >LIST WITHOUT ID displayLink
 >FROM "Session Notes" AND [[Potion of Ghost Step]]

-> [!recite|clean no-t]
+> [!boxed|no-t]
 > This light blue liquid glows softly as it swirls around its glass container.
 >^IntroText

 ### Description